rakus/quick_change_directory/README.md

 The comments in the file `qc-index.cfg` contains more details and examples.

-The file `qc-index.cfg` is processed using the script `qc-build-index.sh`.
+The file `qc-index.cfg` is processed using the script `qc-build-index`.

 __Host-Local Indexes__